 A twilight shot of the car at Lake Sammamish.

 These next three photos were taken at our home on Bainbridge Island in the 1970s.
 Here the old VW is nearing 20 years of age.
 It at least has a carport covering (until my brother got his first car and took over the carport).
+Dad taught me to drive a clutch in the Volkswagen at this house.

 There's that nifty license plate.

-Yes the VW is in this next photo, hiding behind my 1967 Dodge D200 that I made a flatbed for.
+Yes the VW is in this next photo (taken ~1982), hiding behind my 1967 Dodge D200 that I made a flatbed for.
 I also made the three axle gooseneck trailer from a mobile home frame.
 The dozer on the trailer is an early 60s Case 310 with a Davis backhoe attachment.
 Also in the photo are my brother's two vehicles, a blue 1966 Valiant with the venerable 225 slant six and a yellow 1967 GMC 3500 flatbed with a 351 V-6 and 4-speed.
 The truck behind my trailer is Dad's 1973 Chevrolet 2500 with a propane-fueled 454.

 This photo shows the engine compartment of the Road Runner after the 383 rebuild.

-After I got married and the first kid was coming, the wife and I decided it was time to move on from the Road Runner, so up for sale it went in the local Auto Trader.
+The time came where the wife and I decided it was time to move on from the Road Runner, so up for sale it went in the local Auto Trader.
 For whatever reason I saved the ad when I advertised the car (second from the top on the right).
 Yep, that's $2,383 I was asking for it at the time, rebuilt engine and all...
 I ended up trading the car to a guy stationed at Lewis McChord military base in Tacoma.
 He had a 1983 S-10 4x4 that he had swapped in a 4.3L V-6, but the work wasn't completed yet so I couldn't test drive it.
 I didn't know it at the time but the engine was out of balance due to him installing a wrong clutch that wasn't balanced to the engine.
 It was still a fun truck though.

 On another note, which of the above ten cars would you choose to buy for those prices today?
 I'm guessing the Road Runner would have appreciated the most in value in the 37 years since these cars were for sale.
 The '73 Dart Sport 340 would also be a pretty nifty catch for $1,000.